 Cost of Professional Replacement

-Cost of Personal Replacement
+Cost of DIY Replacement

-Replacing the garage door springs is not a very difficult job, but it does take time, particularly if this is the first time you've done it.
-The time it takes you to find and purchase the correct spring and tools for the job, and the time it takes you to familiarize yourself with the door and the springs, and finally the time it takes to replace the springs all need to be factored into the total cost.
-If you take time out of work to attend to these things, the cost can be even greater.
-Replacing the spring safely should also be a two person job, so the cost of time on your helper needs to be considered as well.
+- Cost of time.
+Replacing the garage door springs is not a very difficult job, but it does take time, particularly if this is the first time you've done it: the time it takes you to find and purchase the correct spring and tools for the job; the time it takes you to familiarize yourself with the door and the springs and learn the procedure; and finally, the time it takes you and a helper to replace the springs are all aspects of the total cost for this repair job.
+It's not uncommon for a DIYer to take a full weekend to do this project so carefully consider how much you value the time you'll spend.